JuliaPy/pyjulia/README.md

 Then finally you have to install PyJulia.

-**Note:** If you are not familiar with `pip` and have some troubles with the following installation steps, we recommend to go through [Tutorials in Python Packaging User Guide](https://packaging.python.org/tutorials/).
+**Note:** If you are not familiar with `pip` and have some troubles with the following installation steps, we recommend going through the [Tutorials in Python Packaging User Guide](https://packaging.python.org/tutorials/).

 To get released versions you can use: